Jazz host Celtics to tip off tough stretch of games

 “We’ve got as good a shot as anyone,” Jazz forward Kelly Olynyk said.
 “Everyone is pretty bunched up there.
 We’ve got to string together a few wins, keep taking a step forward and playing good basketball and letting the chips fall where they may.”

-The Philadelphia 76ers are just one game behind the Celtics at 47-22.
+Smart, the reigning NBA Defensive Player of the Year, had 15 points, six assists and four steals against Portland.
+Horford had 12 points and a season-high 10 assists.

+Big man Robert Williams III (left hamstring) will miss his eighth straight game and guard Payton Pritchard (left heel) will sit out his sixth in a row.
+Guard Malcolm Brogdon (Achilles) is slated to return against sitting out Friday.
+He could be in the starting lineup for the first time this season with Smart sidelined.

-Boston did its part late Friday night, outlasting Portland 126-112 on the road.
-Jayson Tatum led the way with 34 points and 12 rebounds, and Jaylen Brown scored 27 points.
+Jayson Tatum led the way against Portland with 34 points and 12 rebounds, and Jaylen Brown scored 27 points.

 “I just felt like we had that competitive nature again,” Celtics coach Joe Mazzulla said.